kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-datadog.md

     applicationExporter: collector
 ```

-The `tracetest-provision.yaml` file contains the setup of the demonstration APIs that Tracetest can use as an example for tests, of the polling profiles that say how Tracetest should fetch traces received from data store, and the configuration for the data store (in our case, Datadog).
+The `tracetest-provision.yaml` file contains the setup of the demo APIs that Tracetest can use as an example for tests, the polling profiles that say how Tracetest should fetch traces from the data store, and the configuration for the data store, in our case, Datadog.

 ```yaml
 ---